GRAAL-Research/deepparse/docs/source/examples/retrain_with_new_seq2seq_params.rst

     from deepparse.dataset_container import PickleDatasetContainer
     from deepparse.parser import AddressParser

-First, let's download the train and test data with "new tags" from the public repository.
+First, let's download the train and test data with the new tags, ``"new tags"``, from the public repository.

 .. code-block:: python